Rahat-ch/blog/content/blog/how-javascript-works-part-1/index.md

 ---
-slug: '/javascriptworkspart1'
+title: How JavaScript Works Part 1
 date: '2019-04-24'
-title: 'How JavaScript Works Part 1'
 ---

 Welcome to Part 1 of my multi post series about “How JavaScript works”.
 This first post is going to focus primarily on two things: memory and the call stack.
 So we know that JavaScript is a program.
 There are two things a program needs to do: allocate memory then read and run commands.
 For JavaScript each browser has an engine (V8 in Chrome) that runs our JavaScript code.